ipfs/ipfs-desktop/README.md

 ### I got a network error (e.g. `Error fetching`).
 What should I do?

 When upgrading, IPFS may need to perform migrations and for that we need a stable connection to download the required information for the migrations.
-Sometimes, the Internet connection may fail or be blocked by firewalls or antivureses and then you will run into a network error.
+Sometimes, the Internet connection may fail or be blocked by firewalls or antiviruses, and then you will run into a network error.
 Before submitting an issue, please try the following:

 1. Check if you are connected to the Internet;
 2. Make sure your firewall or antivirus is not blocking requests, such as P2P traffic;